getAlby/js-sdk/README.md

 ## Introduction

-This JavaScript SDK for the Alby OAuth2 Wallet API.
+This JavaScript SDK for the Alby OAuth2 Wallet API and the Nostr Wallet Connect API.

 ## Installing